 Read more: What causes foot and leg pain?

 What can you do about swollen legs and ankles?

-The first thing you should do if you suffer from swollen legs and ankles is find out what the cause is.
+The first thing you should do if you suffer from swollen legs and ankles is to find out what the cause is.
 And this is as simple as scheduling a venous health screening at The Vein Institute.
-We will perform a medical examination using state-of-the-art venous duplex ultrasound, and can tell you in a few minutes whether the swelling is caused by your varicose veins or not.
+We will perform a medical examination using state-of-the-art venous duplex ultrasound and can tell you in a few minutes whether the swelling is caused by your varicose veins or not.
 If it is, our experts can tell you what the different treatment options are, and help you to select the ones best suited to you.

 If you are looking for non-surgical options for the treatment of varicose veins, check out The Vein Institute Shop.